garyklinecc/SchedShutdown/README.md

 <code>
 {
+  "status": "enabled",
   "UTC_Time": "09:30:00"
 }
 </code>

-In the default config file, the UTC_Time is left blank so the server will not shut down automatically until the admin sets an actual shutdown time.
+In the default config file, the status is "disabled" and the UTC_Time is left blank so the server will not shut down automatically until the admin sets an actual shutdown time.

 <b>Notes:</b>

 If the time is not in the form hh:mm:ss, the plugin will do its best to interpret the time.
-If there are any letters  or symbols (besides ':'), the time will be considered a blank time, and disable the automatic shutdown.
+If there are any letters  or symbols (besides ':'), the time will be considered unreadable and it will not be accepted.

+If an unreadable time is entered with the schedule.shutdown command, the command will not make any changes.
+If an unreadable time is entered into the config file directly, the config file will be changed to "disabled" status with a blank time value.